 When it comes down to achieving the smart-casual look, you cannot go wrong with jeans and a blazer.
 A classic combination in our books, this is our definitive guide on how to get the most out of the look and essentially become a wardrobe staple.

-- 8 What Goes with Dark Blue Jeans
+- 6 What to Wear with Dark Blue Jeans

 How to Wear a Blazer